 Since our job is to find bugs in OpenOffice, we must run pre-release builds that contain many bugs.
 These bugs could be major or minor.
 They could include document corruption bugs, crashes, even (in rare cases) bugs that could make your system unstable.
 So QA volunteers generally try to separate their QA work from their normal desktop activities.
 You don't want to write your thesis on a test build!

 A more sophisticated approach is to use virtual machines, which can work quite well.
-VirtualBox is a popular visualization package.
+VirtualBox is a popular virtualization package.

 Feel free to ask questions on the QA list about effective ways to manage a test environment.